tino-onit/tino-onit.github.io/_posts/2022-09-29-Palo-Alto-HA-Setup-in-Azure.md

 [PANW ARM Template](https://github.com/PaloAltoNetworks/Azure-HA-Deployment)

-## Once you have both VM-Series firewalls created (and in the same RG) we can start to configure the Active and Passive Node from Azure side
+## Azure VM-Series HA Config
 ---
+Once you have both VM-Series firewalls created (and in the same RG) we can start to configure the Active and Passive Node from Azure side

 *Take a Look on the below design which is shared from the Palo Alto Portal, we will follow almost the same*

 ![PANW Network Diagram](https://i.imgur.com/YJbrN98.png)